ValaxyConsultancy/ezlearngithulab/README.md

 In your job configuration, go to the Build Environment section.
 Check the Use secret text(s) or file(s) option.
-Add a new binding for each of the username and password:
+Add a new binding for each of the username and password by selecting username and password (separated): under User Variable type DOCKER_USERNAME for the username, under Password Variable type DOCKER_PASSWORD for the password.
-Type: Secret text.
-Variable: DOCKER_USERNAME for the username, DOCKER_PASSWORD for the password.
 Credentials: Select the credentials you added previously.
 These variables (DOCKER_USERNAME and DOCKER_PASSWORD) will now be available as environment variables in your build steps.

+ADD config for kubeconfig
+Click Add annd select secret file
+Variable: Give it a name, like KUBECONFIG.
+Credential: Select the kubeconfig credential you stored earlier.
+This setup will expose the path to the kubeconfig file as an environment variable ($KUBECONFIG) within the job.

-Add Build Steps:
+# Build Steps

-Invoke top-level Maven targets: Set Goals as clean install to build your Java application.
+Click on Add Build Steps and select Invoke top-level Maven targets:
+ Set Goals as "clean install" to build your Java application.

 Build / Publish Docker Image:
+Click on Add Build Steps and select execute shell
 Use a shell step to log in to Docker, build the Docker image, and push it to Docker Hub.
+Copy the commands below and paste

 ```bash
 docker login -u $DOCKER_USERNAME -p $DOCKER_PASSWORD